oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

   * Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
 Ensure that the 'base' repository is the main oppia repo and that the 'base' branch is 'develop'.
   * Add a descriptive title explaining the purpose of the PR (e.g. "Fix #bugnum: add a warning when the user leaves a page in the middle of an exploration.").
 The "Fix #bugnum: " prefix **must** be included if this PR resolves an issue on the issue tracker.
   * Click "Create pull request".
-  * Request a review.
-This will normally be the lead of the corresponding [GitHub project](https://github.com/oppia/oppia/projects), the author of the issue that was filed, or the [maintainer on duty](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#maintainer-rota) for that week.
-If you're not sure who to assign, assign it to the maintainer on duty, and they'll either review or reassign accordingly.
+  * Request a review from the GitHub user indicated by the issue's "owner" label.
   * After a while, check your PR to see whether the Travis checks have passed.
 If not, follow the instructions at "[If your build fails...](https://github.com/oppia/oppia/wiki/If-your-build-fails...)".
 5. **Address review comments until all reviewers give LGTM ('looks good to me').**
   * When your reviewer has reviewed the code, you'll get an email.
 You'll need to respond in two ways: